Woody4618/solana-idls-compared/README.md

 - ✅ You want control over program logic
 - ✅ You need custom instruction discriminators
+- ✅ You need **flexible serialization** (Borsh, JSON, or custom formats)
-- ✅ You want auto-generated clients
+- ✅ You want auto-generated clients in multiple languages
-- ✅ You're comfortable with lower-level Solana
+- ✅ You're comfortable with lower-level Solana and manual PDA handling

 ### Choose **Anchor** if:

 - ✅ You want to ship fast
 - ✅ You want to write a secure program
+- ✅ You need **automatic PDA derivation and validation**
-- ✅ You want strong safety guarantees
+- ✅ You want strong safety guarantees with account constraints
 - ✅ You're new to Solana development
+- ✅ You prefer standardized Borsh serialization

 ## 📚 Learn More